 What's a typical day on the set look like?

-Well I guess the first thing you do is you check in.
-I just like to check in and see where everybody’s at.
-Like how’s the vibe, how’s the energy, how’s everyone feeling, are we all in love with this project as much as I am?
-Or as they should be, or enough to get this film done properly?
+Well, I guess the first thing you do is your check-in.
+I like to check in and see where everybody's at.
+Like how's the vibe, how's the energy, how's everyone feeling, are we all in love with this project as much as I am?
+Or as they should be, or enough to get this film done correctly?

-I just like to check in like that.
-I generally am very concerned with crew, I believe they are the guts to any production.
-Making sure the crew’s happy, and reminding them that they’re more important than the guy that is … He’s supposed to come to set, say his lines …
+I like to check in like that.
+I generally am very concerned with the crew.
+I believe they are the guts to any production.
+Making sure the crew's happy, and reminding them that they're more important than the guy that is … He's supposed to come to set, say his lines …

-I’m just saying, reiterating the importance of the crew.
-I think it’s crucial that the crew is excited and respected.
+I'm just saying, reiterating the importance of the crew.
+I think the crew must be excited and respected.

 That makes sense.

-Take care of them and what not.
-But once you get through hair and makeup, you have a couple of walk-throughs, a couple conversations with the director, then it’s time to transform if you will into the guy, or girl that’s going to be performing.
+Take care of them and whatnot.
+But once you get through hair and makeup, you have a couple of walk-throughs, a couple of conversations with the director.
+Then it's time to transform if you will into the guy, or girl that's going to be performing.

-Is there something that you’ve learned from being successful in acting?
+Is there something that you've learned from success?

-I’m not in it for the Malibu beach home and the Ferrari, and all the money.
-I’m here to impact, and be an influencer in a positive way.
-So I mean that’s just my two cents, and so like I said I still consider myself green, I still consider myself on the ground floor trying to work hard and absorb everything, and just keep my mouth shut until I’m needed, until there’s a question for me.
+I'm not in it for the Malibu beach home and the Ferrari, and all the money.
+I'm here to impact and be an influencer in a positive way.
+So I mean that's just my two cents, and so like I said I still consider myself green, I still consider myself on the ground floor trying to work hard and absorb everything and keep my mouth shut until I'm needed until there's a question for me.
 It’s just promoting hard work, as I tell my friends all the time, “Stay humble, be kind, and grind.”

-Do you have any advice for someone staring out?
+Do you have any advice for someone starting?

-Looking back, I think there’s a few things I would have done differently.
+Looking back, I think there are a few things I would have done differently.
 I think number one, priority number one for any actor, specific actors, is know who you are.
-Know what your brand is, know how you are perceived, and how you want to be perceived.
+Know what your brand is, understand how you are perceived, and how you want to be recognized.

 Do you ever forget your lines, do you ever get nervous?